Singin' in the Rain

 Review

 When SINGIN' IN THE RAIN came out in 1952, it was Gene Kelly's finest hour in one of his best musical performances in cinema history.
-It didn't even get an Oscar nomination for Best Picture and was a mild showcase until later years when it finally got recognised as a movie classic.
-However, I managed to watch the film for the second time and revisited it for the late Debbie Reynolds, who passed away two years before I was to complete this review.
-A triumphant musical comedy from Kelly, co-director Stanley Donen and producer Arthur Freed, who have much in common in handling this film the way Kelly and Freed did it with Vincente Minnelli in An American in Paris.
-It reminiscences the golden years when movies transitioned into the sound era known as the 'talkies' back then.
+It didn't even get an Oscar nomination for Best Picture.
+It was a mild showcase in its early years, but it eventually earned its place as a movie classic.
+However, I managed to watch the film for the second time and revisit it in memory of the late Debbie Reynolds, who passed away two years before I was to complete this review.
+A triumphant musical comedy from Kelly, co-director Stanley Donen, and producer Arthur Freed, who have much in common in handling this film as Kelly and Freed did with Vincente Minnelli in An American in Paris.
+It reminisces about the golden years when movies transitioned into the sound era known as the 'talkies' back then.

-It would explain how much the producer has been through this experience where he had his roots as a lyricist co-writing songs for earlier musicals at MGM that he later borrowed for SINGIN' IN THE RAIN as a homage to that period.
+It would explain how much the producer has been through this experience, where he had his roots as a lyricist co-writing songs for earlier musicals at MGM, which he later borrowed for SINGIN' IN THE RAIN as a homage to that period.
+The appeal of the film lies in its charm, wit, and infectious energy, which are the reasons why it is such a beloved classic.
 Kelly's confidence, combined with Donen's co-supervision and Freed's experience, made this movie an all-singing and all-dancing extravaganza.
-There are bits of slapstick comedy, and the sequences are based on a routine as Kelly sang and choreographed, most of them including the famous number that everyone is humming for a tune.
+There are bits of slapstick comedy, and the sequences follow a routine that Kelly sang and choreographed, most of them including the famous number that everyone is humming.

-The cast is talented, including Kelly, the standout actor in the movie and the highly-coordinated dancer and prolific director he was.
-The young actress Reynolds was decent as the loveable sweetheart Kathy Selden, and Donald O'Connor brings joy and laughter into his character role of Don Lockwood.
+The cast is talented, including Kelly, the standout actor in the movie, a highly coordinated dancer, and a prolific director.
+He did well in his performance, considering it's his movie.
+The young actress Reynolds was decent as the loveable sweetheart Kathy Selden, and Donald O'Connor brought joy and laughter into his character role of Cosmo Brown.
+I congratulate the two for the chemistry they share with Kelly.
 Jean Hagen plays the vain and self-centred actress Lina Lamont, as her bad Brooklyn accent is unsuited for any of the 'talkie' pictures.

-There is so much singing and dancing in this kind of picture.
+There is a lot of singing and dancing in this kind of picture.
 SINGIN' IN THE RAIN is a golden oldie and a must-see feature for all, and it will attract a new generation of musical-goers.
 I look forward to seeing more classic musicals.
 I intend to review a few shortly.

 No comments: